udara94/flutter_form_animate_wrap/README.md

 <img src="./demo/glow_selector.gif" alt="Glow Selector Demo " width="300" />

 This wrapper can be used to identify the selected TextFormField.
-Imagine if there are multiple TextFormFields it would be difficult to identify the selected field at one.
+Imagine if there are multiple TextFormFields it would be difficult to identify the selected field at once.
 But with this wrapper it will make easier to identify.

 ``` dart
 FocusNode firstNameNode = FocusNode();